 My favorite thing about this jacket are the zippers under the arms for increased ventilation in humid climates.

 A rain jacket also serves as your outer layer in case it starts raining or snowing to keep your puffy jacket dry.

 Marmot PreCip Rain Jacket

 A warm jacket is a true essential in colder climates!
-This packable puffy jacket is doesn’t take up much space, but can literally save you from freezing.
+This packable puffy jacket takes up hardly any space and will keep you warm for hours on your hike.